Phil enjoys a broad commercial, public and civil law practice.

-In his previous career, he gained expertise in banking, financial services and securities, capital restructuring, as well as regulatory regimes following the Financial Services Act and Basel III.
-This experience means that he is well placed to understand the issues in high value commercial disputes.
+In his previous career, he gained expertise in banking, financial services and securities, capital restructuring, as well as regulatory regimes following the implementation of the Financial Services Act and Basel III.
+This experience means that he is well placed to act in high value commercial disputes.
 He was also recently seconded to the commercial litigation department of Peters & Peters LLP, and welcomes the opportunity to spend time in-house.

-* Advising shareholders as to jurisdictional issues in a banking restructure.
+Advising (led by Simon Davenport QC) shareholders as to jurisdictional issues in a banking restructure.

 His practice frequently involves appearing as sole counsel in contested winding up and bankruptcy petitions.
-He recently advised a respondent in a high value bankruptcy matter concerning a personal guarantee provided to a company’s creditor, and appeared unled in the ICC in a complex application to restrain the presentation of a winding up petition.
+He recently advised a respondent in a high value bankruptcy matter concerning a personal guarantee provided to a company’s creditor, and appeared as sole counsel in the ICC in a complex application to restrain the presentation of a winding up petition.

-He has experience in a range of corporate insolvency matters, including shadow and de facto directorship, breach of fiduciary duty, unlawful distribution, transactions at an undervalue and section 127 declarations.
+Phil has further experience in a range of corporate insolvency matters, including shadow and de facto directorship, breach of fiduciary duty, unlawful distribution, transactions at an undervalue and section 127 declarations.